dnsviz/dnsviz/README.md

 $ source ~/myenv/bin/activate
 (myenv) $ pip install -r requirements.txt
 ```
-Note that this installs the dependencies that are python packages, but some of
+Note that this installs the dependencies that are Python packages, but some of
-these packages have non-python dependencies, such as Graphviz (required for
+these packages have non-Python dependencies, such as Graphviz (required for
-pygraphviz), OpenSSL (required for M2Crypto), and swig (required for building
+pygraphviz) and OpenSSL (required for cryptography), that are not installed
-either) that are not installed automatically.
+automatically.

 Next download and install DNSViz from the Python Package Index (PyPI):
 ```